needle-mirror/com.unity.testtools.codecoverage/README.md

 Additionally, the Code Coverage package offers a **Coverage Recording** feature which allows capturing coverage data on demand, in case you do not have tests in your project or doing manual testing.

-The Code Coverage package is available as a released package via the Package Manager for Unity 2019.3 and above.
+This version of the Code Coverage package is available as a released package via the Package Manager for Unity 2021.3 and above.

 For more information see the [Code Coverage package documentation](https://docs.unity3d.com/Packages/com.unity.testtools.codecoverage@latest).